-Previously, most people took their primary needs for granted, because the situation allowed most of them to take care of it quite easily.
-Since COVID-19, consumers started to re-evaluate their position in Maslow's pyramid of needs and a new light is shed on what people really need and what is necessary in life.
+Previously, most people took their primary needs for granted because the situation allowed them to take care of them quite easily.
+However, since COVID-19, consumers started to re-evaluate their position in Maslow's pyramid of needs, and a new light is shed on what people need and what is necessary in life.

 Before diving into the level of primary needs a broader definition of Maslow's hierarchy of needs must be given.
 The five levels of this model are all different motivations of human needs.
 People need to satisfy the lower needs first and will then naturally progress on to a higher level.
-The pyramid starts with 'primary needs' and moves sequentially towards 'safety & security', 'belonging', 'status & self-esteem' and 'self-actualisation'.
-The lowest level, 'primary needs', is about the physical needs of human beings, such as food, water, sleep and warmth.
+The pyramid starts with 'primary needs' and moves sequentially towards 'safety & security', 'belonging', 'status & self-esteem' and 'self-actualization'.
+The lowest level, 'primary needs', is about the physical needs of human beings, such as food, water, sleep, and warmth.

 Consumers' level of needs changed significantly since COVID-19 and this created immediate effects.
 In threatening situations like this, people have a natural tendency to stockpile to meet their primary needs.
-This resulted in bulk purchasing - toilet paper and hand sanitiser became the scarcest items worldwide.
+This resulted in bulk purchasing - toilet paper and hand sanitizer became the scarcest items worldwide.

 To learn more about the 5 themes retailers must consider to stay relevant after COVID-19, please reach out to your BrandLoyalty contact person or send an e-mail via the button below to receive the full report.Contact us now